jrapich/readme-generator/README.md

   fs v0.0.1-security
   badge-maker v3.3.1

-  With Node installed, navigate to the application folder and install these packages by simply running "npm install"
+  With Node installed, navigate to the application folder and install these packages by simply running:
+  `npm install`

   ## Usage
   To run this script, run it with node: